dzhavat/dzhavat.github.io/_drafts/reading-from-table-storage-inside-azure-functions-running-in-nodejs.md

 #### Step 1

-Create a new Azure function.
-If you‘ve already done this, feel free to skip this step.
+First, we need an Azure function to work with.
+If you‘ve already have one, feel free to skip this step.

 1. Click on the “+” next to “Functions”.
 2. Click on “HTTP trigger”.